EnjoyingFOSS/feeel/README.md

 Feeel
 =====

 Feeel is an open-source workout app for doing simple at-home exercises.

-This is a rewrite of the [original app](https://gitlab.com/enjoyingfoss/feeel-legacy) in Flutter, to make development easier and allow for an iOS version.
-Still free as in freedom.
+It's written in Flutter and released for Android.

 Contribute
 ====

 ANYONE can contribute:
-- If you have a phone with a camera (or an actual camera), you can **contribute exercise photos**.
+- If you have a phone with a camera (or an actual camera), you can **[contribute exercise photos](https://gitlab.com/enjoyingfoss/feeel/-/issues/10)**.
 (These don't need to look particularly good.
 Even lower resolution living room shots are fine.)
-- If you have a computer, you can **turn exercise photos into low-poly versions** using the FOSStriangulator app.
+- If you have a computer, you can **[turn exercise photos into low-poly versions](https://gitlab.com/enjoyingfoss/feeel/-/wikis/Processing-photos)** using the FOSStriangulator app.
-- If you know a different language, you can **translate**.
+- If you know a different language, you can **[translate](https://hosted.weblate.org/projects/feeel/)**.
+- If you notice a bug or want a new feature, create an **[issue report](https://gitlab.com/enjoyingfoss/feeel/-/issues/new)**.
 - UX designers can help **design UX** for new features.
-- UI designers can help with **visuals and animations**
+- UI designers can help with **visuals and animations**.
+- Developers can take on [an issue](https://gitlab.com/enjoyingfoss/feeel/-/issues) and submit **a merge request** to solve it.

 See CONTRIBUTING.md for more details.